Sweetpotato3/DualGPUOptimizer/README.md

 ### Running the Direct Application (Recommended)

-For the most reliable startup with the comprehensive GPU dashboard:
+For the most reliable startup with complete functionality:

 ```
 python run_direct_app.py
 ```

-This provides a simplified interface with the full dashboard that works regardless of optional dependencies and automatically uses the most advanced monitoring features available in your environment.
+This provides a full-featured application with both dashboard and optimizer functionality in a tabbed interface.
+The application automatically uses the most advanced features available in your environment with helpful fallbacks if certain components aren't available.

 ### Running in Standard Mode